really-no-name/CloudComputingMiniProject/README.md

 ## License

-This project is licensed under the MIT license.
+This project uses the Apache 2.0 license.
 See the `LICENSE` file for more information.